N-JK/N-JK/README.md

  🌱 I’m currently learning **Kubernetes, Terraform, and Infrastructure as Code (IaC)**

- 💬 Ask me about **AWS, Docker, Jenkins, CI/CD, or Linux system administration**
+ 💬 Familiar with **AWS, Docker, Jenkins, CI/CD, or Linux system administration**

  ⚡ Fun fact: **Automation is my superpower — it turns repetitive tasks into seamless workflows!**